stenhaug/dssg_stanford/resources/technical_setup.md

    * To set this up, you have to first install the Cisco VPN client.
 Instructions are [here](https://uit.stanford.edu/service/vpn/).
 Select your OS under the `Get Started` section to get detailed instructions on how to install and connect to the Stanford VPN on your operating system.
    * Connect to Stanford VPN.

-2. Today - we're go*nna check that you can access Nero in two ways:
+2. Today - we're gonna check that you can access Nero in two ways:
     * **Web browser** (recommended):
        - Open a web browser
        - Login to Nero's Jupyter Lab: `https://nero.compute.stanford.edu`